berkeley-deep-learning/cs294-131-s19/speakers.md

 Dustin Tran is a research scientist at Google Brain.
 His interests are broadly in probabilistic generative models, where he has made contributions in probabilistic programming, variational inference, and latent variable models.
 Previously, he was a Ph.D. student in Computer Science at Columbia advised by David Blei and Andrew Gelman.
 Find him on Twitter (@dustinvtran); website: http://dustintran.com/.

+## Alex Alemi and Ian Fischer: Information Theory, Learning Representations, and Robust Generalization

+### Abstract

+In this talk we will introduce core ideas in representation learning from an information theoretic perspective.
+We will present unsupervised and supervised learning objectives and show their relationship to the well-known Information Bottleneck method.
+By constraining the information present in a representation, gains have been demonstrated with respect to generalization, out of distribution detection, calibration and adversarial robustness.

+### Bio

+Alex Alemi is currently a Senior Research Scientist at Google interested in the intersection of information theory and deep learning with a particular focus on representational learning.
+In a previous life he was a theoretical condensed matter physicist.  he received my PhD from Cornell working under Jim Sethna on a wide array of topics from nonlinear elasticity to zombies, and a BS in Physics from Caltech.

+Ian Fischer is a researcher at Google working at the intersection of information theory and machine learning.
+His focus has been on understanding and developing information theoretic objective functions, motivated by a desire for robust generalization.
+Previous to joining Google, he started and sold two technology companies.